Snake Creek Road

 Difficulty

-This dirt road is regularly maintained and typically accessible by most any 2- or 4-wheel vehicle.
+This dirt road is regularly maintained and typically accessible by most any 2- or 4-wheel-drive vehicle.
 During periods of heavy rains (or snow) the road could become slippery and muddy, so caution is urged in the winter or rainy season.
-The road narrows to one lane part way up and there are some blind corners and drop offs so caution is urged while traversing this section.
-Some washboarding in areas.
+The road narrows to one lane part-way up and there are some blind corners and drop-offs, so caution is urged while traversing this section.
+There's some washboarding in areas.

 Popular Trails